olvaffe/olv-notes/systems/cros/sdk.md

 ## Exit Developer Mode

+- enable usb boot
-- if a dev-signed firmware is flashed,
+  - if a dev-signed firmware is flashed, recovery mode does not work
-  - copy `chromeos-firmwareupdate` from a signed image and `chromeos-firmwareupdate -m recovery --force` to flash a MP-signed firmware
+  - it is possible to copy `chromeos-firmwareupdate` from a signed image and `chromeos-firmwareupdate -m factory --force` to flash a MP-signed firmware manually, but usb boot is simpler
-- flash a signed image
+- flash a signed image to usb
+- boot from usb
+  - this will flash both the mp-signed firmware and image
 - return to secure mode
+  - or not

 ## Get Source